Kernix13/javascript-cheat-sheet/number-date-examples.md

 <br />

-Math.sign(x): returns either a positive or negative +/- 1, indicating the sign of a number passed into the argument.
+`Math.sign()`: returns either a positive or negative +/- 1, indicating the sign of a number passed into the argument.
 If the number passed into `Math.sign()` is 0, it will return a +/- 0.
 Note that if the number is positive, an explicit (+) will not be returned.

 ```js
 // syntax